 Financial Literacy starts by explaining how money works in a situation and then goes on to reveal much more.
 “This is WHY money works that way, and you can apply that understanding to all sorts of life scenarios for greater financial success!”

-7Sister Sara Hibbard Hayes is delighted to make Financial Literacy from a Christian Perspective available for $34.99 in our ebookstore!
+7Sister Sara Hibbard Hayes is delighted to make Financial Literacy from a Christian Perspective available in our ebookstore!

 Her reason for taking on the daunting task of creating this curriculum?
 She says,